-The Blind Student Training Programme (2020) was implemented by The Dream Welfare Society as an emergency response to the severe digital, educational, and mobility exclusion faced by visually impaired students during the COVID-19 lockdown.
-As education rapidly shifted online, blind students were at high risk of complete academic dropout due to inaccessible platforms and lack of assistive technology skills.
-With a total expenditure of ₹2,27,500, the programme trained 120 visually impaired students in digital independence using screen readers (NVDA/JAWS) and pandemic-safe mobility techniques.
-The intervention achieved a direct impact on 1,304 individuals, including students and their immediate care ecosystem, and an indirect community-level impact on 5,216 people by promoting disability inclusion and accessibility awareness.
+The Blind Student Training Programme was implemented by The Dream Welfare Society as an emergency response to the severe digital, educational, and mobility exclusion faced by visually impaired students during the pandemic lockdown.
+As education rapidly shifted online, blind students were at high risk of academic dropout due to inaccessible platforms and limited assistive technology skills.
+With programme support, visually impaired students were trained to use screen readers for digital independence and learned safe mobility practices during the pandemic.

 | Parameter | Details |